“Air-Mobile”

 After being shot by a dozen arrows and clubbed to death in some cases, they were mutilated and left in the sun. and took their pistols and saddle guns as souvenirs.
 45 of the cavalrymen earned the Medal of Honor while serving with the 7th Cavalry during the American Indian War era.
 And the loss of Company C, 7th Cavalry, the revenge by the Military and the Government became particularly brutal and decisive.

-So the story of the Seventh Cavalry Regiment’s Company C was not forgotten by the Armies Cavalrymen of the 1960s, the unspoken fear of some, worried about having the same fate.
-Custer’s Irishmen, it’s said had chosen a riding tune, which became their nickname the "Garry-Owen".
+So the story of the Seventh Cavalry Regiment’s Company C was not forgotten by the Army’s Cavalrymen of the 1960s, the unspoken fear of some worried about having the same fate.
+Custer’s Irishmen, it’s said, had chosen a riding tune, which became their nickname, the "Garry-Owen".
 The 7th Cavalry would also fight in the Crow War of 1887 and Wounded Knee.
 There were other events, but then came WWII, and they would serve at Leyte and the Battle of Luzon.
-They would then again be called upon to serve in the Korean War, and in August of 1965, they started going to a place called Vietnam. seven men went on to earn the Medal of Honor serving with the 7th Cavalry in Vietnam.
+They would then again be called upon to serve in the Korean War, and in August of 1965, they started going to a place called Vietnam.
+Seven men went on to earn the Medal of Honor serving with the 7th Cavalry in Vietnam.

-So the uniform depicted here, a 1 piece jump-suit type of coveralls, in a super lightweight, fire retardant material, I think quite rare, yet super practical for Vietnam, at least in the hot weather, it wouldn’t keep you too dry in the winter months.
-The uniform just simply has metal (removable) collar ranks, and pocket-hanger unit insignia, which would lead one to think he likes to fly in a sterile uniform, or, just doesn’t want to sew on the insignia.
+So the uniform depicted here, a 1-piece jump-suit type of coveralls, in a super lightweight, fire retardant material, I think quite rare, and he, a fancy flyer, but its super practical for Vietnam, at least in the hot weather time, it wouldn’t keep you too dry in the winter months, but you dried out fast, but wouldn’t work so much in the Highlands.
+The uniform simply has metal (removable) collar ranks and pocket-hanger unit insignia, which would lead one to think he likes to fly in a sterile uniform or just doesn’t want to sew the insignia on the silky-like material.
+As Crew Chief, he has to maintain the helicopter assigned to him too, and gets dirty a lot, may have used it with a jacket, but with the chicken plate and other gear, he would be warm.

-1st Lieutenant, 2nd Battalion, 7th Cavalry Regiment, 1st Cavalry Division (Airmobile), Ia Drang Vally 1965:
+1st Lieutenant, 2nd Battalion, 7th Cavalry Regiment, 1st Cavalry Division (Airmobile), Ia Drang Valley 1965:

-It all rotated around the ground force elements, that far outnumbered air-crewman, but there were a lot of them too, their mission was to seek out and destroy any and all the enemy, period.
+It all rotated around the ground force elements, which far outnumbered aircrews, but there were a lot of them too; their mission was to seek out and destroy all the enemy, period.
 And that’s what they were doing, and they achieved it most of the time, with their first missions they went into the woods, and landed right on them, and it got real bad, there, they made Cavalry History, Valuable lessons were learned on both sides, and many costly, and devastating battles followed.

 The fatigues would go threw 3-4 changes in patterns and materials, and the patches became subdued, often The uniforms never even received a patch, and were used as a disposable uniform, dropped in one pile upon return from the field, and another grabbed from the washed pile if you found a similar size.